bradosia/BookFiler-File-Manager/README.md

 |Explorer++|GPL 3.0|Uses modern C++.
 Lot's of windows api usage|
 |file-commander|apache-2.0|Uses modern C++14.
 Threaded.
 Uses QT5.
 No platform specific API.|

-The advantages of this program is non-GPL license and modern C++ usage. file-commander is the most similar to this Bookfiler™ File Manager's goals.
+The advantages of this program is LGPL license and modern C++ usage. file-commander is the most similar to this Bookfiler™ File Manager's goals.
 The main difference between file-commander and Bookfiler™ File Manager is the UI. file-commander is a dual pane viewer and Bookfiler™ File Manager is a single pane tree view like qtfm.

 Bookfiler™ File Manager has been designed with reusable widgets and unit testing.
 The modular widgets can be included in other project's personal use or commercial use application.